anitaRead/travel_bug/README.md

 ```
 As a travel bug user
 So that I can travel quarantine free
-I want to see a list of my top five recommended destinations
+I want to see a list of my top six recommended destinations
 ```

 ```